PrincetonUniversity/faas-profiler/functions/README.md

 markdown | Renders Markdown text to HTML | Python ocr-img | Find text in user image using Tesseract OCR | NodeJS + binary sentiment | Sentiment analysis of given text | Python

+### Looking for **more benchmarks**?

+We refer you to a broader collection of benchmarks that we have gathered for other projects:
+- Five **single-function** AWS Lambda applications used for benchmarking [Parrotfish](https://github.com/ubc-cirrus-lab/parrotfish): https://github.com/ubc-cirrus-lab/parrotfish/tree/master/benchmarks
+- Five serverless **workflows** written for AWS Lambda and GCP Functions used for benchmarking [UnFaaSener](https://github.com/ubc-cirrus-lab/unfaasener): https://github.com/ubc-cirrus-lab/unfaasener/tree/main/benchmarks